oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 The snapshot will contain the VM configuration and its disks data in a static way The underline operation, is to create for each disk in the VM a new volume which will be based on the previous volume using qcow2 format, the original volume will becomes R/O and the new volume will only indicate the differences from the original volume.

-The Backup API use the snapshot feature to provide the user a temporary volume on the backup appliance.
+The Backup API use the snapshot feature to provide a temporary volume on the backup appliance.
 The temporary volume will act as an active volume based on the destination snapshot of the VM about to be backed up.
 The new temporary volume will provide the backup appliance access to the VM data.
 This snapshot which is created as part of the backup API will not be exposed to the user, but will only be exposed at the system level and by the API to the backup appliance.